Killface1980/DualSense4Rockstar/README.md

 - Support for LemonUI for config (currently triggered with F10)

 ### RDR 2
-- Based upon the layout and features from Shtivi
 - Added feedback for gun recoil, adapted gun trigger and gun cocking to the triggers
 - Different trigger settings for double action revolver, hardened triggers while reloading
 - Supports off hand weapons